 Communicate the change

-After you’ve set up the new authentication method, ask team members to click the SSO binding email within 72 hours.
-Administrators can always send a fresh binding email from the Team Members page.
+After you’ve set up the new authentication method, ask members to click the SSO binding email within 72 hours.
+Administrators can always send a fresh binding email from the Members page.

 Who can use this feature?

-Available to teams on the Standard and Plus plans.
+Available to workspaces on the Standard and Plus plans.

 Thanks so much for your feedback!